thingsboard/thingsboard.github.io/docs/samples/exxn/exxn.md

 ##### Access token Integration

 * [Step 2.1] Create a new device in ThingsBoard.
-* [Step 2.1] Copy the device id from ThingsBoard.
-This token will be the one to be copied during device configuration.
+* [Step 2.2] Copy the device id from ThingsBoard.
+This token will be the one that is copied during device configuration.

 <p align="center">
    <img src="/images/samples/exxn/access_token.png" >